deltachat/securejoin/source/new.rst

 Between mobile phones,
-showing and scanning a QR code constitutes a second channel, but transferring data via USB, Bluetooth, WLAN channels or phone calls is possible as well.
+showing and scanning a QR code constitutes an out-of-band channel, but transferring data via USB, Bluetooth, WLAN or other network-adversary resilient messengers is possible as well.

 Recall that
 we assume that
-our active attacker *cannot* observe or modify data transferred via the second channel.
+our active attacker *cannot* observe or modify data transferred via the out-of-band channel.

-An attacker who can alter messages but has no way of reading or manipulating the second channel can prevent the verification protocol from completing successfully by dropping or altering messages.
+An attacker who can alter messages but has no way of reading or manipulating the out-of-band channel can prevent the verification protocol from completing successfully by dropping or altering messages.